jakebathman/tailwindcss-uk-docs/source/docs/preflight.blade.md

 *::after {
   border-width: 0;
   border-style: solid;
-  border-color: theme('borderColor.default', currentColor);
+  border-colour: theme('borderColor.default', currentColor);
 }
 ```

-Since the `border` class only sets the `border-width` property, this reset ensures that adding that class always adds a solid 1px border using your configured default border color.
+Since the `border` class only sets the `border-width` property, this reset ensures that adding that class always adds a solid 1px border using your configured default border colour.

 This can cause some unexpected results when integrating certain third-party libraries, like [Google maps](https://github.com/tailwindcss/tailwindcss/issues/484) for example.